 Efficient food waste management demands time and consistency.
 By taking small steps every day, businesses in different industries can successfully combat food waste, minimise its adverse effects and contribute to a healthier planet.

 An innovative way to combat food waste is through Anaerobic Digestion.
-Our iD-R 5k systems create biogas as a by-product that can be used as an alternative fuel in CHPand reduce the greenhouse effect.
+Our anaerobic digestion systems (iD-R 5k systems) create biogas as a by-product that can be used as an alternative fuel in CHPand to reduce the greenhouse effect.
 Visit www.waste2es.com for more information.